Hare Lift: Plot

-Bugs steers the plane straight back up to the sky, just barely missing the farm in the process, and goes to radio the authorities to inform them that he is bringing the plane back.
+Bugs steers the plane straight back up to the sky, just barely missing the farm in the process, and goes to radio the authorities to inform them that he is returning the plane.
 Sam then orders Bugs to give him the flying manual to keep him from heading back to town where the cops are after him, but Bugs throws it out the open door.
 Sam runs out to retrieve it, but upon discovering how high he is, he "runs" back in.
 Bugs then lets Sam slip on a banana peel and out the other door.
 When he hears Sam knocking at the door, Bugs pretends to be a grocer ("Sorry, can't use any today! [slams door on him] Try next Wednesday.").
 Burning with anger, Sam bursts back in and threatens to blow Bugs to Kingdom Come.
 Since Sam happens to be standing on the bomb bay doors, Bugs pulls a cord and sends Sam falling out of the plane.
 Sam panics mid-air and scrambles back into the plane.

 Fed up with Bugs' flying, Sam orders Bugs to turn the controls over to him.
 Instead, Bugs breaks off the control column and tosses it out of the plane, causing the aircraft to descend.
 Afraid of crashing, Sam activates the robot pilot.
 The pilot comes out, assesses the situation, concludes it is hopeless, takes one of the two parachutes from the parachute locker, and jumps out of the plane itself.

 With just one parachute left, Bugs decides he and Sam should draw straws to see who gets it.
 Sam suggests that Bugs should draw the straws, then quickly grabs the parachute and his bag of stolen money.
 Sam jumps out, opens the parachute, and, while shouting at Bugs ("So long, sucker!
 Ha-ha!
 Ha-ha!
 Ha-ha!
 Ha-ha...Hoo-hoo...Hoo-hoo...
 Wooooh...."), the trailing off "hoo's" and "woooh's" come when he lands with the bank's bag of stolen money in his hands into a conveniently arriving police car full of officers.
 Bugs manages to stop the plane in midair (just a few feet from the ground) by pulling a lever (an ending reminiscent of that of Falling Hare).
 He is just thankful the plane comes with "air brakes" (a play on a different type of "air brakes").